Bidama

 Bidama (بِدَامَا; also spelled Bdama and Badama) is a town in northern Syria, administratively part of the Idlib Governorate, located northwest of Idlib along the border with Turkey.
 Nearby localities include al-Najiyah to the southeast, Jisr al-Shughur to the east, Shughur al-Fuqani and al-Janudiyah to the northeast.
 According to the Syria Central Bureau of Statistics, Bidama had a population of 4,162 in the 2004 census.
 The town is also the administrative center and the second largest locality of the Bidama nahiyah which consisted of 14 localities with a combined population of 18,501 in 2004.
-Its inhabitants are predominantly Sunni Muslims.
+Its inhabitants are predominantly Sunni Muslim Kurds.

 Ancient ruins are situated just to the northeast of the town.